The absolutely incredible … Rockeryaya, by Yaoren-Wo

 It’s important to note that although haste rating is additive—a trinket that adds 3000 haste will give you 3000 haste no matter what—haste modifiers are multiplicative.
 So, using an ability like Berserking during a Bloodlust would result in a (20% haste x 30% haste) = 1.2 x 1.3 = 1.56 haste modifier.

 Another secondary stat with ties to both throughput and longevity, Resto Shamans’ Mastery (Deep Healing) enables us to provide greater healing to more wounded targets.
 Deep Healing is represented as a percentage, which indicates the maximum contribution that you can receive.
-At level 90, Resto Shaman have a base of 39% Mastery– 24% base Deep Healing plus 15% through shamans’ passive Mastery buff.
-Mastery is governed by the following conversion formula:
+At level 100, Resto Shaman have a base of 39.76% Mastery– 24% base Deep Healing plus 15.76% through Grace of Air (because Grace of Air is affected by Shaman’s +5% Purification bonus, which provides +5% Mastery from all sources).

 Because of its linear application, you’ll receive the maximum benefit of your Mastery when a target is at 1 HP and no benefit being applied when the target is at 100% HP.
 Your contribution between those two points can thus determined by the following equation: